ichbinram/Switch-from-Windows-to-Linux/Linux Distro.md

 ## Installation
 If you choose the officially supported edition (XFCE, Plasma and Gnome) of manjaro, the installation is quite straight forward.
 The installation can also be done using CLI(Command line interface) with Manjaro Architect if you would like to customize what is being installed on the system (including the kernel version you would like).
 More information on the installation can be found on [Manjaro Wiki](https://wiki.manjaro.org/index.php/Installation_Guides).
+For this install I will probably go with Plasma or Gnome as the desktop environment(DE) because I am quite familiar with these DE already.